tokkonopapa/WordPress-IP-Geo-Block/README.md

     and [bbPress][bbPress]
   to help reducing spams.

+* **Referrer suppressor for external links:**
+  When you click an external hyperlink on admin screen, http referrer will be eliminated to hide a footprint of your site.

+* **Cache mechanism:**
+  A cache mechanism with transient API for the fetched IP addresses has been equipped to reduce load on the server against the burst accesses with a short period of time.

 * **Customizing response:**
   HTTP Response code can be selectable as `403 Forbidden` to deny access pages, `404 Not Found` to hide pages or even `200 OK` to redirect to the top page.
   You can also have the custom error page (for example `403.php`) in your theme template directory or child theme directory to fit your theme.

-* **Referrer suppressor for external links:**
-  When you click an external hyperlink on admin screen, http referrer will be eliminated to hide a footprint of your site.

 * **Validation logs:**
   Logs will be recorded into MySQL data table to audit posting pattern under